Dylan Borge

-Dylan Borge (born 15 October 2003) is a Gibraltarian semi-professional footballer who plays as a striker for Europa and the Gibraltar national football team.
+Dylan Borge (born 15 October 2003) is a Gibraltarian semi-professional footballer who plays as a striker for FC Magpies and the Gibraltar national football team.

+On 7 July 2023, Borge signed a contract with St Joseph's.

 International career

 Borge made his international debut for Gibraltar on 27 March 2021 in a 2022 FIFA World Cup qualifying game against Montenegro.
 At 17 years and 163 days, he became the youngest Gibraltar international of the UEFA era, breaking the record set by Jayce Olivero in March 2016 by 101 days.